 where $K$ is the Gauss curvature, and material parameters $c_\kappa>0$, $c_K>0$, $\kappa_0$ have the meaning of bending rigidity, Gaussian bending rigidity, and spontaneous curvature, respectively.
 In this paper we restrict our interest to the simplest model with

-For closed surfaces that does not change its topology during evolution, the Gauss--Bonnet theorem implies that the second term in the Willmore energy functional equals to the $2\pi$ times the surface Euler characteristic.
-Hence this term does not contribute to the variation of the energy and so to the elastic forces.
-By the principle of virtual work one gets
+For closed surfaces that do not change their topology during evolution, the Gauss--Bonnet theorem implies that the second term in the Willmore energy functional equals $2\pi$ times the surface Euler characteristic.
+Hence this term does not contribute to the variation of the energy and thus to the elastic forces.
+By the principle of virtual work, we obtain

-where $\frac{dH}{d\Gamma}|_{\bv}$ is the variation of the energy functional on the (infinitesimal) displacement of $\Gamma$ given by the vector field $\bv$.
+where $\frac{\mathrm{d}H}{\mathrm{d}\Gamma}|_{\mathbf{v}}$ is the variation of the energy functional on the (infinitesimal) displacement of $\Gamma$ given by the vector field $\mathbf{v}$.

 The shape derivative of $H$ can be computed to take the form of